 Risk factors for the flu

 People more likely to catch the flu include:

 The biggest risk factor contributing to the flu is not receiving an annual flu shot.
 The most common influenza strains are used to develop a different flu vaccine each year, which helps prepare your immune system with antibodies to fight off those viruses.

-Proper hygiene and handwashing also help prevent the spread of flu.
+Proper hygiene, frequent handwashing, avoiding touching your face and mouth, and covering coughs and sneezes also help prevent the spread of flu.

 Symptoms of the flu

 Symptoms of flu are worse than the common cold and include:

 - Headache and body aches

 - Decreased energy